philwild/infosecdocs/docs/2 - Concepts.md

 Data models can only be accelerated if they are shared and not private.

+The Splunk Common Information Model app installs configurations to support the required data models for the InfoSec app.

 Further information can be found in Splunk's [documentation](https://docs.splunk.com/.Splexicon:Datamodel).

 ###Configuration Files

 All configuration settings within Splunk are stored within configuration files that can be manually edited.
 Interacting and managing Splunk through the Splunk web interface simplifies the management of the underlying configuration files.
-If you are using Splunk Cloud, you actually don't have access to the underlying configurations files within Splunk and must perform all management tasks through Splunk web.
+If you are using Splunk Cloud, you will not have access to the underlying configurations files within Splunk and must perform all management tasks through Splunk web.

-Whether you are using Splunk Cloud or Splunk Enterprise, there will still be times where you will need to modify a configuration file to perform some task within Splunk.
+Whether you are using Splunk Cloud or Splunk Enterprise, there may still be times where you will need to modify a configuration file to perform some task within Splunk.
 Modifying configuration files is most often associated with [getting data in](https://docs.splunk.com/Documentation/SplunkCloud/8.0.2007/Admin/IntroGDI).

 Splunk configuration files are stored within the `etc` directory within the Splunk installation directory.
 Under Linux, this defaults to `/opt/splunk`.
 Under Windows, this defaults to `C:\Program Files\Splunk`.
 Modifying configuration files within the Splunk directory often requires the Splunk service to be restarted so that Splunk adopts the changes that you have made.